 Or see beautiful horses and learn all about the exciting world of horse racing at the National Horse Racing Museum.
 Kids can have a go on the horse simulator and find their inner jockey at Suffolk’s newest attraction.

 If your kids are already mini adrenaline junkies, Suffolk has the attractions that will get their pulses racing.
 At Go Ape, kids of all ages (and adults, too) can act like Tarzan and Jane and take on a thrilling treetop assault course.
-If it’s speed they’re after, an afternoon’s racing at Anglia Indoor Karting or a day on the rides at Pleasurewood Hills Theme Park will have your kids jumping for joy.
+If it’s speed they’re after, an afternoon’s racing at Anglia Indoor Karting or a day at Southwold Maize Maze will have your kids jumping for joy.
 Speed-loving families can take to the sea aboard the Coastal Voyager and zoom around Southwold’s Sole Bay, or visit the colony of seals at nearby Scroby Sands.
 And if it’s simply good old-fashioned competitiveness that gets your kids going, why not hold a family crabbing competition at Walberswick beach?

 Crabbing in Walberswick